rust-lang/rustc-dev-guide/src/query.md

 As described in [the high-level overview of the compiler][hl], the Rust compiler is still (as of <!-- date-check --> July 2021) transitioning from a traditional "pass-based" setup to a "demand-driven" system.
-The compiler query system is the key to rustc's demand-driven organization.
+The compiler query system is the key to `rustc`'s demand-driven organization.
-The idea is pretty simple.
-Instead of entirely independent passes (parsing, type-checking, etc.), a set of function-like *queries* compute information about the input source.
-For example, there is a query called `type_of` that, given the [`DefId`] of some item, will compute the type of that item and return it to you.
+The idea is that instead of entirely independent passes (parsing, type-checking, etc.), a set of function-like *queries* compute information about the input source.
+For example, there is a query called `type_of` which, given the [`DefId`] of some item, will compute the type of that item and return it to you.

 [`DefId`]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_span/def_id/struct.DefId.html